Categories

 Understanding When Depression Requires Medical Detox Instead of Therapy

-mental health detox is not solely for addiction—it is also for patients whose brain function has deteriorated beyond self-management.
+A mental health detox is not solely for addiction—it is also for patients whose brain function has deteriorated beyond self-management.
 For adults over 30, years of stress, hormonal shifts, trauma memory, and neurochemical depletion often lead to a state where coping tools and routine therapy are no longer effective.
 Dr. Philias specializes in detoxing the mind, stabilizing mood cycles, regulating sleep disruption, and clearing cognitive fog caused by medication overload, chronic stress hormones, and untreated psychiatric imbalance.

 Signs You May Need a Psychiatric Detox With Dr. Philias